13 Best Kontakt Libraries for All Categories 2026

 • 42 Kontakt Instruments Across Melodic and Percussive

-The library contains 14 melodic instruments including guqin, koto, yangqin, shō, and dizi, alongside 24 percussive instruments including gongs, drums, cymbals, and woodblocks.
-Each instrument preserves traditional playing techniques like finger slides, plucks, vibrato, hammer-ons, glissandi, and ornamental grace notes allowing realistic performance across different melodic and rhythmic contexts.
+The library offers 14 melodic instruments, such as guqin, koto, yangqin, shō, and dizi, plus 24 percussive instruments like gongs, drums, cymbals, and woodblocks.
+Each one keeps traditional playing techniques like finger slides, plucks, vibrato, hammer-ons, glissandi, and grace notes, so you can create realistic performances in different musical settings.

 • Tempo-Synced Percussion Patterns